Thomas Uwins: Early years and training

-Uwins was born at Hermes Hill, Pentonville in London, the youngest of the four children of Thomas Uwins, a clerk in the Bank of England.
+Uwins was born at Hermes Hill, Pentonville in London.
+He was the youngest of the four children of Thomas Uwins, a clerk in the Bank of England.
 David Uwins (c.
 1780-1837), physician and medical writer, was his elder brother.
 Thomas showed talent as an artist from an early age, and had some instruction from the drawing-master at his sister's school.
 He was a day scholar at Mr. Crole's school in Queen's Head Lane, Islington, for 6 years, and in 1797, at the age of 15, was apprenticed to the engraver Benjamin Smith (d.
 1833).
 While with Smith he engraved part of a plate for John Boydell's editions of 'Shakespeare' but had an attack of jaundice, said to have been caused by overwork and dislike of the drudgery of engraving, and left without completing the apprenticeship.

 In 1798, Uwins entered the schools of the Royal Academy, London, and joined Sir Charles Bell's anatomical class, supporting himself mainly by painting portrait miniature.
 He exhibited a portrait of a "Mr. G. Meyers" at the academy in 1799.
 He also - now or later - gave lessons in drawing, and about 1808 began to design frontispieces and vignettes to Thomas Day's "The History of Sandford and Merton", 'Robinson Crusoe' and others, for J. Walker of Paternoster Row.
 He also designed for bookseller Thomas Tegg (1776–1845), drew engravers' outlines for Charles Warren the engraver, and produced work for Rudolph Ackermann's 'Repository of Fashions' for which he also wrote articles signed 'Arbiter Elegantiarum'.
 One of his drawings exhibited at the academy in 1808 was a portrait of Charles Warren's daughter, Mrs. Luke Clennell, as Belphoebe in Spenser's 'Faerie Queene'.

 Watercolour Society and travels to France

 In 1809 Uwins joined the "Old Watercolour Society" as associate member, and in 1813 became a full member.
 From 1809 to 1818 he was a constant contributor to the society's exhibitions, sending illustrations of works by Henry Fielding, John Bunyan, Shakespeare, Laurence Sterne, and other authors, besides numerous pastoral scenes and figures.
 He served as secretary of the society in 1813–14 and 1816–17.
 In 1811 he stayed at Farnham, Surrey, studying the hopfields, and in 1815 visited the Lake District, where he met Wordsworth.

-In 1817, after the Napoleonic wars, he went to France to paint vintage scenes.
-He stayed for a short while at Paris, and, provided with letters of introduction, passed through the Burgundy country to Bordeaux, where he stayed with the Cabareuss family, and visited the chateaux of all the principal growers.
+In 1817, after the Napoleonic Wars, he went to France to paint vintage scenes.
+He stayed for a short while at Paris, and was provided with letters of introduction,He passed through the Burgundy country to Bordeaux, where he stayed with the Cabareuss family, and visited the chateaux of all the principal growers.
 The result was seen in two drawings sent to the 'Old Watercolour' Society's exhibition of 1818.
 Some of his sketches later became the basis for the oil painting The Vintage (1847; Tate, London).